-Pakistan has hit the rock bottom in the educational crisis as almost 40 percent to 50 percent of primary students boasted to be future of the country, can neither read nor write a sentence in Urdu and English.
+The education system in Pakistan has hit the rock bottom as almost 40 to 50 percent of students of primary schools, believably the future of the country, can neither read nor write a sentence in Urdu or English.
 Rote learning is proven as the root cause which reigns supreme unabated since the inception of Pakistan.

 What to talk about others, the most urbanized cities where so-called quality education presumed to be excellent present a dismal picture.
 Approximately 41 percent in Lahore, 45 percent in Karachi, 50 percent in Islamabad and 30 percent primary students in Rawalpindi are unable to read and write simple sentences.

 These startling revelations have been documented by Alif Ailaan Pakistan District Education Rankings 2015, Annual Status of Education Report 2014, Pakistan Bureau of Statistics, PSLMS 2012-13, Academy of Educational Planning and Management and National Education Management Information System 2013-14.

 Educationists engaged in the Beaconhouse School System Aysha Khalid blasting stale education system in Pakistan commented that most of the primary schools, both in private and public sectors, had been fast turning into junk factories.
 “Cramming has superseded creativity, and the final product is just human debris,” she opined.